Bheemaa: Release

+Theatrical

 After three years of production, Bheemaa was finally released on 15 January 2008, the week of Pongal, alongside other releases like Pazhani, Kaalai, Vaazhthugal, Pidichirukku and Pirivom Santhippom.

-The film was dubbed and released in Telugu under the same name, and later in Hindi as Vachanbadh in 2012.
+Home media

+The film is digitally available on Aha in Tamil and Telugu languages.
+It is also available in Hindi & Marathi language dubbed versions currently streaming on Ultra Play and Ultra Jhakaas app respectively.

 Reception

 Critical response

 Nowrunning wrote: "Bheema is a mix of action, romance, thrill and sentiment, but fails to impress.
 The shoddy screenplay and jerky narration are more to blame than the lack of ingenuity on the part of the director, Bheema is a one-man show of Vikram".
 Sify wrote: "The film lacks a solid story with no twists, and instead it tests the patience of the viewers as it turns out to be a mix of fight followed by a song, and again breaking out into another well choreographed action scene that dissolves into yet another song in Switzerland and followed by more stunt scenes".
 Behindwoods wrote: "For pure lovers of action, Bheema might just be the Pongal movie they are looking for, but those expecting an action movie with a strong story will be disappointed".
 Rediff wrote: "A M Rathnam's flashy Tamil venture, produced with state-of-the-art techniques and freeze frames that promise to dazzle you.
 That promise, at least, they manage to deliver".
+Deccan Herald wrote "Director Linguswamy gives a not-so-unconventional theme that has always bombarded the audience.
+Unfortunately, the director’s effort to depict the precarious lives of underworld dons lacks punch.
+It is the performance of the actors that gives solace to the audience and makes the movie watchable".
+Similarly, the review from The Hindu was critical of the excessive violence and mentioned that "as narration gives way after a point, Vikram can only appear helpless".
+However Sundari of Kalki gave a positive review praising the performances of cast, music, cinematography, editing, dialogues, fights and the unexpected end and concluded praising Linguswamy for narrating the age old plot for giving importance to feelings in an realistic way since technicians also supported him gently, this Bheema is a cute entry despite delay.
+Malini Mannath of Chennai Online wrote "The film does begin promisingly, and manages to keep viewer's attention engaged for the earlier part.
+However, as the narration proceeds, the scenes turn repetitive, and the script takes a downslide from which it never recovers".